finnzao/loginPHP/README.md

-# loginPHP
-System login with php and MySQL
+# login system with PHP and MySQL